William Lovenstein: Richmond civil leader and Virginia legislator

 The postwar state constitution for the first time mandated public schools, and Lovenstein served as president of Richmond's School Board, which as in the rest of the state segregated pupils (and teachers) by race.
 After becoming a state legislator, Lovenstein sponsored a bill requiring all Black teachers to attend summer "normal" schools (teacher-training).
 He also sponsored a bill to care for the Black insane, and in 1887 helped launch a new library association for Richmond (and served as a director and later treasurer).
 When Russian Jews began emigrating to the United States in significant numbers late in the century, Lovenstein became secretary of the relief committee, with Moses Milhiser of Beth Ahabah as president and banker Edward Cohen as the committee's treasurer.
 Lovenstein was the Beth Ahabah synagogue's secretary in 1891, when it sought a new rabbi.
 In a letter to the ultimately successful candidate, Nathan Calisch, he characterized the congregation as conservative and opposed to Sunday services, advising that the board of managers sought a congregational leader who would have the community's respect (and president Milhiser stressed that the candidate must not only be a scholar but a native-born American).
 Lovenstein also served as officer of one of the three Richmond lodges of B'nai B'rith, and as a delegate to the 1890 national B'nai B'rith conference held in Richmond.
 He was also active in the Elks Club and the Royal Arcanum.

-Death and legacy
+Death

 Lovenstein suffered heart and kidney issues in his final years in office, and died of heart failure at his Richmond home on December 26, 1896.
-Although he had survived his mother by about six months, his widow survived him by nearly a decade, and moved to Philadelphia in her final years to be near some of their children.
-In 1905, Lovenstein's remains were disinterred and taken by train to Philadelphia, where he is buried beside his wife (and near other relatives) in historic Mount Sinai cemetery.